amalsebs/Hacktoberfest-2020-sjcet-demo/README.md

 # Hacktoberfest-2020-sjcet-demo

-Create a new file with name - YourName.txt
+Create a new file with name - YourName.txt<br>
 Enter your details in it -
   Name:
   College: